 Humidity should be kept lower than in the vegetative stage, ideally between 40% and 50%.
 This lower humidity level helps prevent moisture from getting trapped in your developing flowers, which can lead to rot.
 Using tools like thermometers, hygrometers, and dehumidifiers can help you monitor and maintain these levels precisely.
 Investing in quality environmental controls gives you the power to create the perfect climate for a heavy, healthy harvest.

-The Right Light for the Bloom Phase
+Getting Your Lighting Right for the Bloom Phase

 Light is the engine that drives flower production.
 During the bloom phase, your plants need a specific light schedule and spectrum to signal that it's time to flower.
 Most indoor growers switch to a 12/12 light cycle, providing 12 hours of uninterrupted darkness and 12 hours of intense light.
 This schedule is a crucial trigger for the flowering process in many types of plants.